MiDWEEK1337/MiDWEEK1337/README.md

 * Nordicsubs: Only nordic subtitles are available.
 * Multi: A shitload of languages are included, both for audio and subtitles.

+## Why 720p?

+MiDWEEK is aiming at high quality low resolutions, while others are aiming at high quality high resolution.
+The goal is to be "standard codec friendly" where for example plex servers without the ability to decode HEVC and CPU/GPU consuming streams.

 # Changes

 ## 2/24 -22